Suyog3g/ghimire-duan-musicmixer/README.md

-# ghimire-duan-musicmixer
+# Drag and Drop Reference

-TODO: This is our music mixer app.
-We are planning to seperate famous singer's song and create a stage to mix it all to create a music.
+TODO: Write a project description

 ## Contributing